-Lake Washington has year around fishing opportunities!
+Lake Washington has year around fishing opportunities.

-The lake is bordered by the cities of Seattle on the west, Bellevue and Kirkland on the east, Renton on the south and Kenmore on the north, and surrounds Mercer Island.
-The lake is fed by the Sammamish River at its north end and the Cedar River at its south.
+The lake is bordered by the cities of Seattle on the west, Bellevue and Kirkland on the east, Renton to the south and Kenmore to the north.
+Mercer Island is situated in the south end of the lake.
+In addition, the lake is fed by the Sammamish River at its north end and the Cedar River at the south.

 - Coastal Cutthroat Trout

 - Lake Washington received its present name in 1854 after Thomas Mercer suggested it be named after George Washington, as the new Washington Territory had been named the year before.